 Hasbro has also released guidelines for some episodes for parents that want their kid to learn more.

 The bug has been absent in Season 2 so far, which left certain fans wondering if Hasbro has ditched the Edutainment aspect of the show.
 Either that, or The Hub has since deprecated the practice all together.

-Rainbow Dash can manipulate water to create rain (her profession), and also to create rainbows, as seen most clearly in with her stunt in "Boast Busters" (also, her name contains the word "rain"), despite the fact that one might think that Rainbow Dash, as a great flyer, might also be associate with the air
+Rainbow Dash can manipulate cloud-borne water to create rain (her profession), and also to create rainbows, as seen most clearly in with her stunt in "Boast Busters".
+Her name also contains the word "rain", despite the fact that one might think that Rainbow Dash, as a great flyer, might also be associated with the air.

 Rarity can magically locate pockets of precious or semiprecious stones within solid rock, giving her an earth affinity.
 This is due to her special talent dealing (at least partially) with gems.

 Pinkie Pie, despite being, paradoxically, an earth pony, has a clear affinity for the air, as noted here, and her speed and apparent teleportation abilities are also suggestive of air-based powers, as is the fact that her cutie mark is a bunch of balloons.